Variations (film): Reception

 Stephen Holden called the film "visually compelling", asking, "Is there a more beautiful cinematic image than a plastic shopping bag gently blown by the wind across a stretch of pavement?"
+Amy Taubin described it as looking "as if it were lit up from within".
 Paul Arthur wrote for Film Comment that it "might be the pinnacle of a long and distinguished career", praising the way Dorsky's "observation of shapes, textures, movements, and colors of mostly commonplace realities organized into densely unhurried skeins of interconnected motifs".
-Kent Jones likened Dorsky's approach to collecting images to a "a nineteenth-century naturalist combing the woods for new species of fauna" and described Variations as "a film that pulses with serenity."
+Kent Jones likened Dorsky's approach in collecting images to a "a nineteenth-century naturalist combing the woods for new species of fauna" and called Variations "a film that pulses with serenity."
+J. Hoberman described its tone as "subdued ecstasy" and commented that it "suggests a universal photosynthesis in which humans are surrounded by and permeated with radiance."
 Arthur named it one of the best films of 1998, and Jones placed it fourth on his year-end list.

 Dorsky was contacted by the production staff for the feature film American Beauty, asking how director Sam Mendes could view Variations.
 The completed film features a scene of a plastic bag blowing in the wind, and upon its release, film critic Stephen Holden wrote that it "borrows an image (and an entire esthetic of beauty)" from Variations.
 Dorsky stated that, because of the existence of many similar images in earlier films, he was unsure that his shot was appropriated.